-The Banking Ombudsman Scheme investigates and resolves disputes between customers and their banking service providers.
+The Banking Ombudsman Scheme investigates and resolves disputes between customers and their banks.
 We are independent of scheme participants, customers, and government.
 Our service is free of charge and easy to use.

 This website provides you with information to help you avoid making mistakes with banking services, and how we can help you if you need it.
-It also helps you make a complaint to us if you're unable to sort it out with your banking service provider.
+It also helps you make a complaint to us if you're unable to sort it out with your bank.

-We will do our best to help you - trust us to be fair.
+We will do our best to help you.

 The Banking Ombudsman Scheme has a new quick guide on children’s bank accounts.
 It covers setting up accounts, who owns the money and what happens if things go wrong.

 The Banking Ombudsman recommends customers investigate the full costs of switching home loans.

 In one recent case, a customer was offered $3000 as an incentive to accept a home loan on the condition that he stayed with the bank for two years.
 Five weeks later he decided to change bank and was surprised that he would have to repay the $3000 incentive and a $100 admin fee.
 Mr J complained to us but we could not find that the bank had done anything wrong.